Skip to content

 Ensures Alignment with User Requirements

 By involving the actual end users who provided the original requirements, UAT ensures there is no gap between what was intended and what was developed.
-Users can validate that core functionality, workflows, outputs and interfaces all meet the criteria.
+Users can validate that core functionality, workflows, outputs, and interfaces all meet the criteria.
 Any discrepancies are immediately apparent.
 This gives confidence that the final product will satisfy needs as designed.

 Identifies Issues Early On